Four-hour wait time to book child’s COVID test concerns Kelowna parent - Kelowna Capital News

 “The Urgent and Primary Care Centre testing site remains consistently busy but we do have the capacity to handle requests for testing,” read a statement from Interior Health.

-As for long wait times on the phone, the health authority is urging people to wait on the line or if they can’t get through immediately to hang up and try again in an hour or so.
+As for long wait times on the phone, the health authority is urging people to wait on the line and if they cannot get through immediately to hang-up and try again in an hour or so.